 We felt no lagging while playing the games of likes AirStrike 2, Real Racing 3 and Asphalt 8 but for heavier games, you might notice cracks in the wall.
 Having said that, benchmark numbers are decent enough that you can also see in the below image.

 Sony knows to keep things cool under the hood and that is why the consistent software updates keep pouring in and Sony Assistant keeps an eye on everything.
 The Japanese maker has put nearly everything that can enhance the user’s experience.

-Sony means entertainment, and same can be witnessed while playing videos.
-There are ways to enhance the vibrancy of the colors and the 5.5 inch screen is a treat to look at.
+Sony means entertainment, and the same can be witnessed while playing videos.
+There are ways to enhance the vibrancy of the colors and the 5.5-inch screen is a treat to look at.
 We expected a matching sound experience from the bottom speaker but despite every tweak this phone has inbuilt it produces some tinny sound; only the headphones are capable to amuse you.

-As far as the life is concerned, during our test period, it accompanied us the whole day.
-A 20 minutes of gaming could drain 9% of the battery and for back-to-back video streaming on wifi, it lasted for 11 hours and 32 minutes.
+As far as the real-life use is concerned, during our test period, it accompanied us the whole day.
+20 minutes of gaming could drain 9% of the battery and for back-to-back video streaming on wifi, it lasted for 11 hours and 32 minutes.
 So other than the prolonged charging session, its life is very decent by any standard.

 No phone can survive without a good camera today.
 Sony Xperia XA1 Plus comes with a 23MP rear shooter that can record up to 1080p videos and take some good photos under good lighting conditions.
 And the front 8 MP sensor lacks the companionship of flash so you need to be sure that low light selfies are questionable.

-The camera interface is absolutely simple and nearly same to the one we came across in Xperia L1.
+The camera interface is absolutely simple and nearly the same as the one we came across in Xperia L1.

 Day photos were decent and captured some nice colors but soon as you compromise on the light things get noisy and pictures start losing colors.
 There is a 5x zoom but that didn’t help and blew things away.